Topological-numerical analysis of a two-dimensional discrete neuron model: Set-oriented numerical-topological analysis of global dynamics

 \subsection{Analysis of dynamics in individual Morse sets using the Conley index}

+Informally speaking, the dynamics in the Morse sets could be of three types.
+In the first type, all trajectories that enter the set stay there forever in forward time, like in the examples shown in Figure~\ref{fig:indStable}.
+In the second type, there are some trajectories that stay in the Morse set in forward time, but there are also some other trajectories that exit the set.
+This situation is shown in the examples in Figure~\ref{fig:indUnstable}.
+Finally, it may be the case that all trajectories that enter the set will leave it in forward time, and thus there is no trajectory that stays inside forever.
+Two such examples are shown in Figure~\ref{fig:indTrivial}.

-In order to understand the dynamics around each numerical Morse set $\cN_i$ constructed by the method introduced in Section~\ref{sec:glob}, we check its stability by computing its forward image by $\cF$ and analyzing the part that ``sticks out'': $\cF(\cN_i) \setminus \cN_i$.
-We say that $\cN_i$ is {\em attracting} if $\cF (\cN_i) \subset \cN_i$.
-One can prove that then $|\cN|$ contains a local attractor, which justifies this term.
-If $\cF(\cN_i) \not \subset \cN_i$ then we say that $N$ is {\em unstable}.
+Specifically, in order to understand the dynamics in each numerical Morse set $\cN_i$ constructed by the method introduced in Section~\ref{sec:glob}, we check its stability by computing its forward image by $\cF$ and analyzing the part that ``sticks out:'' $\cF(\cN_i) \setminus \cN_i$.
+We say that $\cN_i$ is {\em attracting} if $\cF (\cN_i) \subset \cN_i$; in fact, one can prove that then $|\cN_i|$ contains a non-empty local attractor (cf.\ Lemma~2 in~\cite{Milnor}), which justifies this term.
+If $\cF(\cN_i) \not \subset \cN_i$ then we say that $\cN_i$ is {\em unstable}.
 We qualify the kind of instability by computing the Conley index using the approach introduced in \cite{Arai,MMP2005,PS2008}.

 The definition of the Conley index is based on the notion of an \emph{index pair}.
 This is a pair of sets $(P_1,P_2)$ such that $P_1$ covers an isolating neighborhood, and trajectories exit this neighborhood through $P_2$; see e.g.~\cite{Arai} for the precise definition.
-A few typical Conley indices that might appear in the actual computations are shown in Figures \ref{fig:indStable} and~\ref{fig:indUnstable}.
+A few typical Conley indices that appear in our computations are shown in Figures \ref{fig:indStable} and~\ref{fig:indUnstable}.
 In the case of a flow, the homological Conley index is merely the relative homology of the index pair.
 However, in the case of a map, one also needs to consider the homomorhpism induced in homology by the map on the index pair (denoted here by $H_*(I_P)$), with some reduction applied to it; see e.g. \cite{Szymczak95} for the details.
 In order to simplify the representation of the Conley index for a map, we compute the non-zero eigenvalues of the index map, which is a weaker but easily computable invariant; see \cite{Arai} for more explanations on this approach.